 Why var() can't work in a @media declaration

 This may seem confusing at first.
-If our variables are available at the :root
+If our variables are declared at the :root

 of the page, why can't a media query access them?